 3. Canadian Museum of History

-Crowds can be huge during the Canadian Tulip Festival in Ottawa, but if you make your way across the Ottawa River to Gatineau to the Canadian Museum of History, you’ll have one of the best photography destinations all to yourself.
+Crowds can be huge during the Canadian Tulip Festival in Ottawa, but if you make your way across the Ottawa River to Gatineau to the Canadian Museum of History, you’ll have one of the best views all to yourself.
 Walk down to the Voyageurs Pathway overlooking the Ottawa River and the Ottawa Skyline and you’ll find a bed of tulips just waiting to be photographed with Parliament standing front and centre.

 4. Alexandra Bridge

 You can take an Uber to the Canadian Museum of History, but Ubers do not operate in Gatineau, so you will need to hail a taxi back.
 However, there are other ways to cross into Gatineau.
-Our favourite is to walk across the The Royal Alexandra Interprovincial Bridge that connects the provinces of Ontario and Quebec.
+Our favourite is to walk across the Royal Alexandra Interprovincial Bridge that connects the provinces of Ontario and Quebec.
 It offers beautiful views of both cities.

 5. National War Memorial